FWIS Registration and Enrollment

 - Deliver at least one formal oral presentation.

-Choose the course that most closely fits the criteria above.
-To receive transfer credit, the course must have been taken at a 4-year accredited college or university before matriculation at Rice.
+To receive transfer credit, the course must have been taken at a four-year accredited college or university before matriculation at Rice.
 Conforming to the guidelines for transfer credit across the campus, we will not accept credit from a community college.
 In addition, we will not accept AP credit to satisfy the requirement.

-If your course qualifies, you will need to petition to the Program in Writing and Communication.
+If you have taken a course that fits the above criteria, you will need to petition the Program in Writing and Communication (PWC) for transfer credit.
 Your petition must include the following:

-- A completed Transfer Credit Form from the Registrar’s office.
-Please leave the "Equivalent Rice Course" section blank - the PWC will complete this portion.
-Note that regardless of the credit hours you earned from your transfer course, you will receive 3.0 credit hours for the FWIS course (as all FWIS courses are 3.0 credit hours).
+- A completed Transfer Credit Form from the Registrar’s Office.
+Please leave the "Equivalent Rice Course" section blank — the PWC will complete this portion.
+Note that regardless of the credit hours you earned from your transfer course, you will receive 3.0 credit hours for the FWIS course (all FWIS courses are 3.0 credit hours).

-- Copies of catalogue or webpage materials from the college or university showing the course number and course description.
-The copy must indicate the name of the university, date of the catalogue, and specific URL (if from a webpage).
+- Copies of catalog or web page materials from the college or university showing the course number and course description.
+The copy must indicate the name of the university, date of the catalog and specific URL (if from a web page).

 - Course syllabus.